 Whether you are a Canadian resident or living temporarily in Canada, a bank account is likely to be essential.
 Today, we will look at what you need to open a bank account in Canada and the important features of Canadian banking that you should be aware of.
 Let’s take a look.

 In Canada, you have the legal right to open a savings account or chequing account as long as you have the correct identification.
 Contrary to popular belief, you can open an account even if:

 - You do not have a job or a regular income.

 - You have no money to deposit into the account.

 Opening a bank account is relatively easy.
 You need to ensure you have the correct documentation and in most cases, you will need to attend the bank in person.
 You can open a bank account with a number of financial institutions such as:

 - A trust company

-There are many different types of accounts, including chequing accounts, savings accounts and credit accounts.
+There are many different types of accounts, including some of the best chequing accounts in Canada, student bank accounts, savings accounts, business savings accounts and credit accounts.
 When deciding which account type is best for you, there are some important factors to consider.